Note: Excel Survey is now called Forms.

 Before publishing Quiara can see a preview of what others will see and make any changes.

-Once it is ready Quiara simply gets a link to the survey which she can then email to the 1000+ sites.
-They don’t even have to log in to complete the survey.
+Once it is ready Quiara simply gets a link to the Form which she can then email to the 1000+ sites.
+They don’t even have to log in to complete the Form.

 Quiara then sits back and watches the data roll in, in real time.
 And since it’s a Web App she can access the data from anywhere.